lcdm-uiuc/info490-fa15/Week13/lesson2.md

 # Week 13 Lesson 2 #
-## Unsupervised Learning ##
+## Introduction to Object Oriented Programming in Python ##

-In this lesson, you will learn about unsupervised learning by using a course IPython notebook and other online resources.
-Unsupervised learning can provide powerful insights into the nature of a dataset.
-Primarily, you will focus in this lesson on dimensional reduction, where you use unsupervised learning to reduce the volume of data being studied (e.g., the number of columns used to analyze a data set) by ranking the importance of different features.
+In this lesson, you will learn about implementing object oriented programming concepts in Python.
+First, you will learn how to create a `class` in Python, how to add class documentation strings, how to add class attributes, and how to pass use class instances with general functions.
+Next, you will learn about integrating classes more fully within functions, how to support modification, and how to perform prototyping.

 ###Objectives ###
 By the end of this lesson, you will be able to:

-- Understand the concept of unsupervised learning and dimensional reduction.
+- Understand how to create a `class` in Python.
+- Understand how to initialize an object in Python
-- Understand how to employ principal component analysis by using scikit-learn.
+- Understand how to use classes to define new data types
-- Understand other dimensional reduction techniques.
+- Understand ho to use these new data types within Python functions

 ### Time Estimate ###